The place for Lakewood, CO acupuncture and holistic care

 At Foothills Acupuncture, we offer you a variety of different Chinese medical modalities to help resolve your medical issues.

-A treatment will include one or more of the following methods.
+A treatment will include one or more of the following methods that are listed below.

 To find more information on what treatments are offered, click on Services

-To schedule an appointment, please click on the following link.
+To schedule an appointment, please use the following link.

 Acupuncture is health practice where hair thin needles are inserted into the skin at specific points on the body.
 According to Chinese medical theory, these points will influence the body by helping to restore the body's natural physiological balance.
 Acupuncture can help to correct a number of ailments such as pain, anxiety, stress, depression, headaches, migraines, digestive problems, insomnia, fatigue, etc., and can easily assimilate into your current medical, or fitness regime.
 When done by a licensed acupuncturist, acupuncture has a low amount of associated side effects, no addictive qualities, and can allow you to go back to work/play with out a decrease in mental cognition or physical performance.

 Chinese herbal treatments are an excellent option to help address your personal health needs.
 In most cases they can easily integrate into your current acupuncture or western medical plans, or can work great as a stand alone treatment to bring your body back to balance.
 Like acupuncture, Chinese herbal medicine can treat a number of different ailments, form pain to digestive problems, and when administered properly, there are low risks of side effects and no addictive qualities to contend with.